Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 What Is Trauma?

-However, any situation that is physically or emotionally threatening can lead to trauma.
+However, any situation that threatens the person, either physically or emotionally, can lead to trauma.

-Additionally, the effects of trauma can also manifest as physical symptoms.
-This leads to a strong connection between trauma and physical health.
+Other than emotional distress, the person might also have physical symptoms, which leads to a strong connection between trauma and physical health.

 The persistence and severity of these symptoms can also indicate signs of a deeper issue, such as post-traumatic stress disorder (PTSD).